siv2r/bip-frost-signing/README.md

 - `TODO 1.3`: Call `frost.nonce_agg(...)` with the collected pubnonces and IDs to derive the aggregated nonce; share that value back with both signers.
 - `TODO 2.1`: After both signers respond, paste their partial signatures along with the corresponding pubshares.
 - `TODO 2.2`: Use `frost.partial_sig_agg(...)` to combine the partials, then verify the resulting Schnorr signature with `schnorr_verify(...)`.
+- Run `python3 aggregator.py round1` to perform nonce aggregation and `python3 aggregator.py round2` to combine and verify the signatures.

 # FROST Signing Workflow
 ![General Signing Flow](./docs/bip-signing-workflow.png)